jvillste/dali/doc/db.md

 ## TODO

+* Client applications need an in memory database that refers to a server database as a basis on which local branch is developed.
+Eventually the local transactions are squashed and sent to the server as a single transaction.
+The local branch is rebased periodically to take in to account the server changes between the branching and the transacting of the server.

 * All transactions can be saved in to the same index
   * the transaction ids should be sorted in topological order
   * links between branches must be stored separately